huggingface/blog/smolagents.md

 🤗 **Hub integrations**: you can share and load tools to/from the Hub, and more is to come!

-🌐 **Support for any LLM**: it supports models hosted on the Hub loaded in their `transformers` version or through our inference API, but also models from OpenAI, Anthropic... it's really easy to power an agent with any LLM.
+🌐 **Support for any LLM**: it supports models hosted on the Hub loaded in their `transformers` version or through our inference API, but also supports models from OpenAI, Anthropic and many others via our [LiteLLM](https://www.litellm.ai/) integration.

-`smolagents` is the successor to [`transformers.agents`](https://huggingface.co/blog/agents), and will be replacing it as `transformers.agents` will be deprecated in the future.
+[`smolagents`](https://github.com/huggingface/smolagents) is the successor to [`transformers.agents`](https://huggingface.co/blog/agents), and will be replacing it as [`transformers.agents`](https://huggingface.co/blog/agents) gets deprecated in the future.

 ### Building an agent